 It is the first week of the school year for many students in Jamaica, and along with the regular jitters about starting a new school year and what that brings, students, teachers, and parents alike, have the added pressure of navigating online schooling.

-Below, Sophia Sykers, Senior Teacher and Head of Department, Home Economics at the Roger Clarke High School shares some tips for parents to get through this year:
+Below, Sophia Sykers, Senior Teacher and Head of Department, Home Economics at the Roger Clarke High School shares some back-to-school tips for parents to get through this unconventional year.

 Nearly two years in, It is still challenging to navigate the online classroom.
 Remember that while you may be frustrated with having to balance more, you still need to be the tower of strength for your child/ren.
 Even simple things like asking about their day or asking to show what they’ve been learning will go a long way.